 Ghost peppers, habaneros peppers, banana peppers, and bell peppers are highly nutritious, flavorful, and filling.
 Parrots can eat red, yellow, green, and orange peppers cooked or raw.

 Peppers are low in calories but high in vitamins B6 and C, iron, folate, and potassium.
 This gives parrots vibrant feathers, a strong immune system, and more protection against degenerative diseases.

 Why Do Parrots Like Hot Peppers?

-That’s because it’s necessary for birds to eat pepper seeds and then spread them to other areas via their waste.
-This allows the plant species to continue to propagate itself, ensuring long-term survival.
+Birds must eat pepper seeds and spread them to other areas via feces.
+This allows the plant species to continue propagating, ensuring its long-term survival.

 Will Peppers Upset A Parrot’s Stomach?

 Peppers won’t burn a parrot’s mouth, nor will they unsettle the stomach.
 Parrots don’t get indigestion and bowel issues following the consumption of peppers.

 Since peppers are alkaline, they’re neutral to the stomach and won’t cause diarrhea, digestive problems, or burning sensations in the same way they do in humans.